izabela-am/bytepath-js/README.md

 ## The game

-You pilot a Ship in constant forward motion — you never stop, you only steer.
+You pilot a Ship in constant forward motion.
+You never stop, you only steer.
 Survive as long as you can while the Director escalates enemy pressure every 22 seconds.
 There is no win condition: every Run ends in death and yields a Score.

 - **Ammo** is consumed by firing and replenished by pickups.
 Run dry and your Attack reverts to Neutral.
 - **Boost** is a draining/regenerating meter — spend it to speed up or brake, but deplete it and it needs a cooldown.